International Federation of Medical Students' Associations: Structure

-To be able to work together, IFMSA has created an organizational structure, which facilitates the flow of ideas and enables the development of activities.
+To be able to work together, the IFMSA has created an organizational structure, which facilitates the flow of ideas and enables the development of activities.

-IFMSA is composed of medical students' associations from 126 different countries, from which are formed 136 members of IFMSA and are called National Member Organizations (NMOs).
-All the activities of IFMSA are organized by the NMOs.
-Each NMO has its own identity.
-Most NMOs have Local Committees at the medical schools in their country.
-The Local Committees coordinate and organize IFMSA activities.
-Through these Local Committees the NMOs are in direct contact with the medical students.
+The IFMSA is composed of medical students' associations from 125 different countries, which are formed 135 members of IFMSA and are called National Member Organizations (NMOs).
+All the activities of the IFMSA are organized by the NMO system.
+Most NMOs have Local Committees at the medical schools in their country, which coordinate and organize IFMSA activities.
+Through these Local Committees, the NMOs are in direct contact with the medical students.

-IFMSA is a federation, which respects the autonomy of its members, the NMOs.
+The IFMSA is a federation, which respects the autonomy of its members, the NMOs.
 The NMOs can decide which activities they take part in and what new activities should be developed.

-IFMSA functions as an umbrella organization with 140 national and local organizations in 129 countries.

-The decision making process is in the hands of the General Assembly, the executive process is in the hands of the International Board and the controlling power is in the hands of the Supervising Council.
+The decision-making process is in the hands of the General Assembly, the executive process is in the hands of the International Board and the controlling power is in the hands of the Supervising Council.

 The General Assembly (GA) is composed of representatives of all NMO's, and meets twice a year in March and August.
 The General Assembly decides the activities of IFMSA, the regulations, and the management and elects the Team of Officials and the Supervising Council.

 The General Assembly elects the Team of Officials (TO) each year.
 It is composed of the Executive Board (EB), Standing Committee Directors, Liaison Officers, and Regional Directors.
-The Executive Board is responsible for the daily management of the Federation and deals with issues such as fundraising, marketing, external relations, finances, administration, development and support to National Member Organizations.
+The executive board is responsible for the daily management of the Federation and deals with issues such as fundraising, marketing, external relations, finances, administration, development and support to National Member Organizations.

 Standing Committee Directors are assigned to one field of activities.
 They coordinate the Standing Committee, which carries out these activities.
-They give support to national and local officers, prepare the meetings of the Standing Committee and are responsible for development of new activities.
+They give support to national and local officers, prepare the meetings of the Standing Committee and are responsible for the development of new activities.

-Liaison Officers maintain the contacts with important external relations and represent IFMSA towards those organizations.
-The Regional Directors are responsible of each of the IFMSA 5 Regions.
+Liaison Officers maintain contact with important external relations and represent IFMSA towards those organizations.
+The Regional Directors are responsible for each of the IFMSA 5 Regions.

 The Supervising Council is elected by the General Assembly to evaluate and supervise the work of the IFMSA officials and undertakes actions in case problems arise.